 The sensor’s aspirating fan helps internal airflow to ensure accurate ambient temperature readings while the sun is shining on the sensor.
 If the outdoor temperature readings are reporting too high, especially on hot or sunny days, verify the internal aspirating fan is running by opening the 5-in-1 sensor and visually inspecting the fan.
 If the fan is blocked by debris, most obstructions can be cleared with a gentle puff of air.

 When the fan is spinning, you will hear a humming noise.
-The following troubleshooting steps can be used if the fan is loud when you are at least 10ft away from the sensor.
+The following troubleshooting steps can be used if you can hear the aspirating fan making a clicking sound or if the fan is loud when you are at least 10ft away from the sensor.

 To open the 5-in-1 sensor, you will need: